api3dao/vitepress-docs/docs/explore/airnode/what-is-airnode.md

 :::

-## Airnode unlocks real world data for smart contracts
+## Unlock real world data for smart contracts

 <!--Airnode is designed to be a simple and straightforward solution for API
 providers, allowing them to make their API accessible over the Web with no